EMT/wildtime-api/app/config/activities.md

 Once you're outside splashing through the rain, sniff the air.
 What does rain smell like?
 Look around.
 See if you can spot any animals or insects that you don't normally see when the sun is out.
 Look at the trees, how do they handle the rain?
 Some leaves are made so that the rain glides off them.
 What else you can discover around your home that looks different in the rain than when the sun is out?

-From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>
+From the National Trust’s list of <a href="http://www.nationaltrust.org.uk/50things">50 things to do before you’re 11 ¾</a>.

 ### Observation Game